Fence Help: PetSafe® Collars & Transmitters

 - You will need the receiver and the magnet to change the shock level.
 A small magnet is built into the left side of the copper colored transmitter.
 It is positioned behind the small white dot on the left vertical side of the box.

-- You were also left an extra magnet on a black key fob.
+- When we installed your fence, we probably left an extra magnet on a black key fob.
 It may be in a plastic bag next to your transmitter in the garage.

 - Swipe or touch the magnet to the bump or dot.
 Note that the red LED inside the receiver on the model P4 or on the front side of the P3 receiver will briefly illuminate and then flash off and THEN it will flash from 1 to 5 or 1 to 10 times.
 Count the flashes.
 However, do not count the first flash that occurs as you touch the magnet to the spot.
 That flash is meant to show you that the battery is good in the receiver.
 The number of flashes indicates the shock level.
 Ex: 5 flashes means the collar is set to level 5.